 - One non-ECON, Business and Society course: refer to the "Thematic Electives in Business and Society" section of the requirement sheet.

-- Any one business course, numbered above BUS 10a, including LGLS 189a; but not including BUS 89a or BUS 98a.
+- Any one business (BUS) course, numbered above BUS 10a, including LGLS 189a; but not including BUS 89a or BUS 98a.

 - One additional course: any Business & Society elective (including ECON courses) or Business Administration elective.